 - Add a sprinkle of cocoa powder when blitzing in the food processor for a chocolatey vibe.

 - Add in a nice handful of freeze-dried strawberries at the end of processing for a delicious “red berries” flavor.

 - Stir in a scoop of collagen powder when serving for a boost in protein and overall health.

 - Try a bit of vegan chocolate chips for an indulgent twist.

 Make this for better paleo mornings How badly do I wish we could clink spoons to “cheers” right now?
 Way too badly.

-Place the raisins or dried fruit in a food processor and process briefly until slightly chopped.
+- Add raisins and/or dried fruit and process briefly until slightly chopped.
 Do not overprocess, or the raisins will become paste.